I. General Purpose and Principles.

 2. Academic Instruction: The AAUS seeks to further academic instruction in American universities and colleges by supporting the development of teaching and research positions, curricula and curricular resources (textbooks, sourcebooks, course bibliographies, syllabi, translations, etc.).
-It will further this goal by creating an information clearinghouse through electronic means (the World Wide Web) whereby members and the public can store and retrieve materials pertinent to the teaching and propagation of Ukrainian studies.Financial support for the development of curricular resources as defined above will be made available within the same formula as research grants, as described by Clause I.C.1.a herein.
+It will further this goal by creating an information clearinghouse through electronic means (the World Wide Web, in particular the AAUS website, whereby materials pertinent to the teaching and propagation of Ukrainian studies will be stored and can be accessed by the AAUS members and members of the public).Financial support for the development of curricular resources as defined above will be made available within the same formula as research grants, as described by Clause I.C.1.a herein.
 The total funds available for curricular support will be no more than ten percent (10%) of the total resources available to the AAUS at the beginning of the year, so that no more than twenty percent (20%) of total resources will be used for individual or organizational research and curricular development in any given year.

 II.
 Organizational Work

 A. The AAUS undertakes measures to further the purpose of the AAUS as defined above.
-The AAUS coordinates the participation of American Ukrainianists in its annual meeting, which is to be held in conjunction with the annual meeting of the American Association for the Advancement of Slavic Studies (AAASS).
-It sponsors panels at this and other meetings as determined by the membership and Executive Board.
-It sponsors individual events outside the national meeting at the request of the membership and discretion of the Executive Board.
+The AAUS coordinates the participation of American Ukrainianists in its two bi-annual meetings, which are to be held in conjunction with the annual meeting of the Association for the Study of Nationalities (ASN), hereafter referred to as spring meeting, and in conjunction with the annual meeting of the Association for Slavic, East European, and Eurasian Studies (ASEEES), hereafter referred to as the national meeting.

 C. The AAUS coordinates the participation of American Ukrainianists in the Congress of the IAUS and participates in preparing programs for these congresses.

-C. Through the IAUS, the AAUS seeks to develop programs and projects with other national/regional associations of Ukrainian studies.
+D. Through the IAUS, the AAUS seeks to develop programs and projects with other national/regional associations of Ukrainian studies.

 III.
 Organization Basis